mariocraft987/bark-coding/.github/ISSUE_TEMPLATE/feature_suggestion.md

  - Name:

 **Feature Info**
-[enter clear & thorough description of the bug here]
+[enter clear & thorough description of the feature you want here]